Zickydeng/COVID-19-Tracker/README.md

 ### [Live Demo](https://covid-19-tracker-125cb.web.app/)

-This single page web-app was build using ReactHooks and Material UI.
-It fetches data from Healthservice.api and provides live updates of Covid-19 cases.
+This is a 'single page' web-app that was build using ReactHooks and Material UI.
+It fetches data from Healthservice api and provides live updates of Covid-19 cases.
 It's both interactive and responsive and it can also show cases per Country.
-One can zoom in and click on the Country's circle for elaborate details.
+You can zoom in and click on the Country's circle for elaborate details.

 ![Covid-19 Tracker](covid-tracker.png?raw=true "Covid-19 Tracker")